lws803/main/CS2113T_cheats/Testing.md

 - Random - This strategy generates test cases using one of the other strategies and then pick a subset randomly (presumably because the original set of test cases is too big).
 - There are other strategies that can be used
 - Others - There are other strategies that can be used

+### Main ones to test
+1. Each valid input at least once
+2. Only one valid at a time

 Note: It is better to have only one invalid test input per test entry (and the rest will be valid test inputs) for positive testing.
 This is so that we will know what is the cause of the assertTrue failure.